0mar0mrani/ableton-about/README.md

 See a live demo [here](ableton-copy.netlify.app).

 ## Features
-- Responsive design for all devices with complex change of navigation between mobile and desktop.
+- Responsive design for all devices with complex change of menu navigation between mobile and desktop.

 ## Disclaimer
 The project was made for practice purpose only.
 Images are taken directly from Ableton.